1. What We Do

 Access to Information: Our ATI programme advocates for the realisation of people’s basic human right to access information from government and other public bodies in Commonwealth countries.
 Access to information was the foundation on which CHRI’s other programmes were established.
 CHRI believes that without the initial knowledge to hold governments to account, justice cannot be served.
 Informed participation by all must therefore be guaranteed by a strong legislation and the process of law-making itself must be participatory and informed by the realities of communities.
-You can read more about our RTI activities here.

 Police Reforms (Access to Justice): In too many countries the police are seen as an oppressive instrument of state rather than as protectors of citizens’ rights, leading to widespread rights violations and denial of justice.
 CHRI promotes systemic reform so that the police act as upholders of the rule of law rather than as instruments of the current regime.
 In India, CHRI’s programme aims at mobilising public support for police reform.
 In South Asia, CHRI works to strengthen civil society engagement on police reforms.
-In East Africa and Ghana, CHRI is examining police accountability issues and political interference.
+In East Africa and Ghana, CHRI examines police accountability issues and political interference.

 Where We Work

-HEADQUARTER; NEW DELHI, INDIA
+HEADQUARTERS - NEW DELHI, INDIA